5 Year Old with Behavior Problems in Kindergarten

 I want to add that you need to help your son develop a positive relationship with his teacher.
-That means resisting your own impulse to make any negative comments about the teacher, even when you think she's wrong This can be a tough balancing act, because you also need to give your son a chance to blow off steam by listening and empathizing with him: "Uh huh.
+That means resisting your own impulse to make any negative comments about the teacher, even when you think she's wrong.
+This can be a tough balancing act, because you also need to give your son a chance to blow off steam by listening and empathizing with him: "Uh huh.
 Tell me more.
 You are pretty mad at your teacher right now.
 You feel like she was unfair."
 After you listen and acknowledge that you understand why he's upset, have a brainstorming session about how he could make sure things go differently tomorrow.
 Make sure to let him come up with some of the ideas, instead of lecturing him.
 Your goal is to empower him to see what HE can do to make the situation different.